telerik/xamarin-forms-docs/nativecontrols/android/autocomplete/autocomplete_event_listeners.md

 ---
 title: Event Listeners
-page_title: RadAutoCompleteTextView Events | Telerik UI for Android Documentation
+page_title: RadAutoCompleteTextView Events | Telerik UI for Xamarin.Android Documentation
 description: This page is dedicated to the events provided by the RadAutoCompleteTextView.
 slug: autocomplete-events
 tags: radautocompletetextview, events